-Check prices and availability in real time and make a secure online payment
+Check prices and availability and book your service online

-A skilled technician will arrive with your alarm units* and all needed tools
+A skilled technician will come to your address with all needed tools

 He will install the new alarms or swap out the batteries of existing units

 The handyman will make sure every unit works properly, and the job is done

 Released by the incomplete burning of fuels, carbon monoxide is a highly toxic and flammable gas that shouldn’t be toyed with.
 A carbon monoxide alarm will warn you about the presence of toxic gas in the air produced by faulty gas appliances before it is able to reach high levels.

 Nobody can surveil their property for fires 24/7.
 Despite the indisputable benefits that fire alarms provide, many homes and businesses in the UK still opt not to include this basic safety feature.
 As a result, the fire rescue services are called to extinguish over 600,000 fires each year.

 These fire outbreaks claim the lives of more than 800 people and injure 17,000 others.

 Out of those statistics, nearly 500 deaths and 11,000 injuries happen in a domestic environment.
 For a small investment that is the cost of a smoke or a carbon monoxide detector installation, you will be able to protect your property and family 24/7 by instantly reacting to the threat.

 The smoke alarm fitters are uniformed, insured, and have the qualifications to assist you with: